 - Different sizes

 Rumours suggest that all 2020 iPhones will have an OLED display.
 Currently, the iPhone 11 has an LCD display, while the Pro models have OLED.
-There's also reports of a variable refresh rate and a change in sizes, with 120Hz refresh rate reported.
+There's also reports of a variable refresh rate with a 120Hz refresh rate reported that can drop down to 60Hz when necessary.
+It's claimed at least some of the OLED displays will come from LG for the first time.

 Apple iPhone 12 cameras